Geeklog-Plugins/nettools/Readme.txt

-Nettools Plugin 2.1.2 for Geeklog
+Nettools Plugin 2.1.3 for Geeklog

+Updated to work with PHP 7.4.
+Updated phpWhois library to v4.2.2 updated Jan 19, 2020 by Kenji ITO

 Updated to work with Geeklog 2.1.3 or newer. updated Dec 10, 2017 by Kenji ITO